 FMT_LIM.1 Limited capabilities

-- 1 Hierarchical to: No other components.
-Dependencies: FMT_LIM.2 Limited availability FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with 'Limited availability (FMT_LIM.2)' the following policy is enforced: Deploying test features after TOE delivery do not allow 1.
-User Data to be manipulated and disclosed, 2.
-TSF data to be disclosed or manipulated, 3. software to be reconstructed, 4. substantial information about construction of TSF to be gathered which may enable other attacks and 5. sensitive User Data (EF.DG3 and EF.DG4) to be disclosed.
+Hierarchical to: No other components.

+Dependencies: FMT_LIM.2 Limited availability

+FMT_LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with 'Limited availability (FMT_LIM.2)' the following policy is enforced: Deploying test features after TOE delivery do not allow User data to be manipulated and disclosed, TSF data to be disclosed or manipulated, software to be reconstructed, substantial information about construction of TSF to be reconstructed and which may enable other attacks and

+gathered which may enable other attacks and 5. sensitive user data (EF.DG3 and EF.DG4) to be disclosed.